Upgrades, ESG, DeFi usage to help ether outpace bitcoin: Pantera Capital

 He also sees increased regulatory scrutiny, such as a global crackdown on cryptocurrency exchange Binance, as a “transition” phase.

-Pantera, which manages $2.8 billion in blockchain-related assets, has invested in several crypto exchanges including Bitstamp, Coinbase, (COIN.O), and regional exchanges such as Mexico-based Bitso.
+Pantera, which manages $2.8 billion in blockchain-related assets, has invested in several crypto exchanges including Bitstamp, Coinbase,, and regional exchanges such as Mexico-based Bitso.

 (This interview was conducted in the Reuters Global Markets Forum, a chat room hosted on the Refinitiv Messenger platform.
-Join GMF: https://refini.tv/33uoFoQ)
+Join GMF: refini.tv/33uoFoQ refini.tv/33uoFoQ))

+Reporting by Lisa Pauline Mattackal and Aaron Saldanha in Bengaluru; Editing by Divya Chowdhury and Jacqueline Wong

 Our Standards: The Thomson Reuters Trust Principles.